Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/COPT/bogale_copt_report.md

 In `array_initialize_opt`, I moved the computation of `X % Y` into a variable called `mod`, and then moved `(X % Y) * Z` into another variable called `modz`.
 This allowed the loop body to reduce its work to just computing `i * modz`, which eliminates redundant computations from the loop.

 In `factorial_opt`, I replaced the recursive  implementation with an iterative loop.
-This avoids repeated function calls and reduces stack usage, making the function faster while producing the same result.
+This avoids repeated function calls and reduces stack usage, making the function faster.

 In `matrix_multiply_opt`, I changed the loop order from `(i, j, k)` to `(i, k, j)` and stored `A[i*n + k]` into a temporary variable before the innermost loop.
 This improves cache locality and reuses values more efficiently, leading to significantly faster matrix multiplication.